agieocean/Rens-Aseprite-Extras/README.md

 Centers in gradients don't actually do anything yet, center is automatically set to the center of your selections bounding box.

-Presets script can be run from anywhere, two big notes, currently the palette will just be black, and there is an issue with the settings file getting corrupted but I haven't been able to properly reproduce these conditions yet.
+Presets script can be run at any time from File > Scripts > Presets, two big notes, currently the palette will just be black, and there is an issue with the settings file getting corrupted but I haven't been able to properly reproduce these conditions yet.